tom13m-sys/CP_Assesment/DECISIONS.md

   judged to add complexity without adding learning value to a local demo running on one device/customer at a time.

-- **No per-tenant rate limiting / circuit breaking in the REST API code.** We discussed this as a requirement for real tenant isolation at the edge, but the local API is a minimal example focused on the data shape and validation logic, not production resilience controls.
+- **No per-tenant rate limiting / circuit breaking in the REST API code.** I discussed this as a requirement for real tenant isolation at the edge, but the local API is a minimal example focused on the data shape and validation logic, not production resilience controls.